-- (i) 10 weeks notice of termination, or payment in lieu of notice - (ii) 3 weeks severance payment for every year of continuous service in Local Government (up to a total of 104 weeks) - (iii) pro-rata Long Service Leave will be paid, and - (iv) Council shall reimburse an employee up to 10% of an employee's annual wage for expenses incurred by the employee to gain other employment.
+- (a) 10 weeks' notice of termination, or payment in lieu of notice - (b) 3 weeks' severance payment for every year of continuous service in Local Government (up to a total of 104 weeks) - (c) pro-rata Long Service Leave will be paid, and - (d) Council shall reimburse an employee up to 10% of an employee's annual wage for expenses incurred by the employee to gain other employment.
 This may include the provision by an external organisation of such things as education and training, counselling, job seeking and preparation of resumes and job applications, or any other assistance agreed between the employer and the employee.